ceandrade/brkga_mp_ipr_cpp/README.md

    has the correct type;

 3. Implement a decoder object/functor.
-This function translates a chromosome (array of numbers in the interval [0, 1]) to a solution for your problem.
+This function translates a chromosome (an array of numbers in the interval [0, 1]) to a solution for your problem.
    The decoder must return the solution value or cost to be used as fitness by BRKGA (example [`decoders/tsp_decoder.hpp`](https://github.com/ceandrade/brkga_mp_ipr_cpp/blob/master/examples/tsp/src/single_obj/decoders/tsp_decoder.hpp));